oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

 ## Task 3:  Set The master Key

+The *`set_keys.sh`* script used in this section will set the encryption key for the CDB & PDB, and will rely on the tag feature.

+Tags are important to identify keys, especially when using OKV where keys are stored in a centralized vault and managed for multiple databases.
+In such instances, the tag allows to uniquely identify the encryption key

 >>**Notes:**
-- The `set_keys.sh` script used in this section will
-    - Set the encryption key for the CDB & PDB
-    - Use a tag.
-Tags are important to identify keys, especially when using OKV
-        - In OKV you have the visibility to all the databases that are set and all the keys that are managed
-        - The tag uniquely identifies the encryption key
-        - This makes it easier to manage the wallets and know exactly which key you are looking at
 - This is the point of no return
 - From this point forward the database expects the wallet and encryption key to be there when the database starts up
 - Each PDB also has its own unique key

 1. Set the master encryption key for CDB1 and PDB1